 A technique that is more common in relation to general marketing and sales tactics for start-up brands.
 This strategy involves reaching out to potential influencers in a specific industry and simply asking them to review, or promote the product.
 There are very specific scripts and strategies we use in this case, but the add-on benefits are huge.

 Link building is crucial to increasing organic traffic and rankings.
 These link building techniques will help you get better quality links back to your site and increase organic rankings.
 All the above methods discussed are instantly actionable, so get building today!
-Or if you have any questions about how we can help, request a proposal.
+Let the results come in, see what’s working and amp up those campaigns.